 Although I had been told the baby inside me wasn’t much more than a bunch of cells, deep down I knew this was a little life that trusted me to protect it.
 It seemed easier not to dwell on what I thought was true, so it served my purposes to bury my doubts.
 However, during the abortion, with the truth ripping at my soul, I cried bitterly as I lay on the table.
 I believed my baby’s soul was floating upward and away into the darkness of space without love and surrounded by the cold.
 In the days and years to come, the terrible emptiness of that thought took me to untold depths.

 When the abortion was over, I asked the nurse if my baby was a boy or a girl.
-She answered harshly, "How should I know?
+She laughed and answered harshly, "How should I know?
 It came out in lots of little pieces."
-I choked down my feelings, got up and walked away.
-Later that week, so did the baby’s father.
+I was horrified.
+I could do nothing else but choke down my feelings, get up and walk away.

 I managed not to think about it most of the time, but a slow insidious grief crept in.
 I became withdrawn.
 I allowed thoughts of condemnation to seep into my mind.
 They were words of deep shame and worthlessness.
 The abusive words I continued to hear from my father rang truer than ever because now they validated the horrible person I had become.
 I hated myself.
 I apologized for my very existence and felt grateful that anyone would bother to house me.
 I thought I would be better off dead so the rest of the world would have one less burdensome mouth to feed.